What Is Subrogation and How Can It Affect Me?

 In situations where a health insurance company or Medicare/Medicaid issue payments to the hospital for someone’s injuries, they may contact the injured party seeking partial repayment, which might come as a surprise.
 The truth is that once a case is settled, insurance companies are within their rights to seek reimbursement for the payments they made on an individual’s behalf.

-If you would like to learn more about the details of subrogation as it pertains to your situation, give the lawyers at Wilson, Howser and Oliver a call at (615) 895-0030 to learn more.
+If you would like to learn more about the details of subrogation as it pertains to your situation, give the lawyers at Wilson, Howser, Oliver & Turner a call at (615) 895-0030 to learn more.

 Why Should I Have to Pay My Insurance Company Back?